rohitvishwakarma-sf/Assignment-6/README.md

 inside folder server run

+> npm install
 > npm run dev

 inside folder client run

+> npm install
 > npm start

-run client on http://localhost:8080/ as it is used in CORS policy in server
+run client on http://localhost:8080/ as it is used in CORS

 - Create db entries and run db at port http://localhost:5432